 However, Elementor has gone above and beyond that - by allowing for dynamic page elements.
 The easiest way to explain this would be using the Title or heading of a page.

-Let's say you want to design a page which displays the current news which you have going related to your company.
+Let's say you want to design a page that displays the current news which you have going related to your company.
 Now, rather than using the mundane title, "Latest News" we want to feature our current headline event.

 So instead of having the page built using Elementor displaying a static "title" - we use the Theme Element Post Title which actually queries the name of the current title from the database and displays that instead of any generic content.

 Another excellent usage along the same lines as this is the Featured Image.
-By having a dynamic featured image, you can be sure that it is your latest featured image which is actually being displayed (customized for the current headline event) as opposed to a generic image you'd have to display using the static elements.
+By having a dynamic featured image, you can be sure that it is your latest featured image that is actually being displayed (customized for the current headline event) as opposed to a generic image you'd have to display using the static elements.

 Above we have seen how a page or post can be built from scratch using in the built-in elements available with this product.
 But there is a faster, more efficient way of creating pages.
 Or, rather than just pages, you can easily build full websites in minutes!
 This is through the use of Elementor Templates.

-This is a feature which becomes quite an effective way of using a page builder.
+This is a feature that becomes quite an effective way of using a page builder.
 Essentially, the idea is this: rather than creating the pages yourself from scratch, with the risk that you might mess it up, (particularly if you're not typically exposed to website design or design in general), you use a predefined page template.

 Once you've selected a template, your only job is to customize the elements slightly to suit the need of the page or post you are creating.
 Whether this is for a client or for yourself, your work would be to tweak the contents to reflect the needs of the website you are creating.